-Red, orange, and amber sea glass are particularly prized.
-Recently on eBay, 11 pieces of red and orange sea glass sold for $170.
+Red, orange and amber sea glass are particularly prized.
+I’ve seen 11 pieces of red and orange sea glass sell for $170 on eBay.

 That stack of old metal license plates in your garage is worth money.
-In a cleaning frenzy last summer, I liquidated 25 plates for $30 on Craigslist.
+In a cleaning frenzy one summer, I liquidated 25 plates for $30 on Craigslist.

 Buyers use license plates to decorate man caves, create art and build cool birdhouses.